 Here is the output after executing the above code.

-The below code demonstrates how to print each element of a nested list in Python.
+Moving on, let’s see how a for loop works with nested lists.
+The code below demonstrates how to print each element of a nested list in Python.

 matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]